DMDX

 second deprecated usage sets counter N

-to some value depending on the string
+to some value depending on the token string

-Before a counter can be used it must be setup at least once with a
+Before a counter can be used it must be set up at least once with a

 <SetCounter>